rkingery/sm-mentorship/questions.md

 # Frequently Asked Questions

 ## How long will the mentorship be?
-Typically, mentorships with me last anywhere from 8-12 weeks.
-I like to tell mentees that mentorships last `8 +/- O(weeks)`, as I have a lot of flexibility with deadlines.
+Typically, mentorships with me last anywhere from 4-6 months.
+There's a wide variability in mentorship length since I have a lot of flexibility with deadlines.
 Things do come up on your end and my end that require shuffling things around.
 That being said, the sooner your project finishes the sooner you'll be able to maximizes your chances of getting a job offer.

 ## How much will the mentorship cost me?
 See the SharpestMinds FAQ [here](https://www.sharpestminds.com/faq) for general details.
 The _typical_ rate mentors, including myself, charge is 5% of your first year's salary once you get a data science-related job.
 On top of that, the admins take about another 3-4% (see the ISA for details) for operating costs.
 This means something like ~8-9% of your first year's salary.
 This is generally paid monthly, starting your 2nd or 3rd month after your new job.